Choose Animal

 GROUNDHOG BIOLOGY: Groundhogs (Marmota monax) are rodents, and adults average 8-10 pounds.
 They give birth in spring to 3-6 young.
 They can live up to six years in the wild.
 They are primarily herbivorous, eating a wide variety of plants.

 NUISANCE CONCERNS: Woodchucks are considered agricultural pests, since they love to eat a wide variety of crops.
+Learn how to get rid of a groundhog in the garden.
 However, their burrowing habits often cause a bigger problem.
 Horses can break their legs by stepping into burrows, and when a groundhog digs under a house or deck, the removal of soil can undermine the foundation.
+Click here to learn how to get a groundhog out from under a shed or deck.

 Denver Groundhog Control - Chicago Groundhog Control - Baltimore Groundhog Control - Boston Groundhog Control - Minneapolis Groundhog Control - Charlotte Groundhog Control - Portland Groundhog Control - Philadelphia Groundhog Control